system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 If you are experiencing thermal issues with your Thelio, one possible solution is to change the Thermal paste.
 Thermal paste helps transfer heat from the CPU to the CPU Cooler via the heat sink.

-Thermal paste can lose its effectiveness over time and may need to be removed and replaced.
+Thermal paste can lose its effectiveness over time and may need to be re-applied.

 This guide will explain how to remove the CPU Cooler, clean the CPU of thermal paste, and reapply a new coat.

+**WARNING: DO NOT use your Thelio without thermal paste.** Running the machine without Thermal Paste could result in overheating, system shutdowns and possibly damage to the internal components.

 ## Remove the CPU Thermal Paste